Parents considering St Mark and All Saints Church of England Primary School as the school for their child are encouraged to visit the

-If there are more applicants than available places then the admissions policy sets out the order of priority in which places are allocated.
-Please see below for policy
+If there are more applicants than available places, then the admissions policy sets out the order of priority in which places are allocated.
+Please see below for policies:

 The admissions policy for our Academy Trust, the Good Shepherd Trust can be found here: http://www.goodshepherdtrust.org.uk/1043/admissions

 Surrey County Council co-ordinates our admission for all applications to Reception children starting in September.
 To apply, please contact Surrey Admissions -https://www.surreycc.gov.uk/schools-and-learning/schools/school-admissions

 For a paper application form, please call 0300 200 1015.

 In-Year admissions for Reception - Year 6 children